 All you need to run a report is a street address, city, state, zip code, and reference number of your choice to identify the returns when they come back.
 BuildingMetrix doesn’t require any personal information or policy numbers.
 We take your book of addresses and will return a list of all adult home care facilities, if any exist, within that book.
 The process is fast, secure, and affordable.

 We currently possess data sets for multiple states, accessible for a nominal charge.
-If you’re a WSRB subscriber, data for the state of Washington is included with your subscription.
+If you’re a WSRB subscriber, data for all states is included with your subscription.

 Get valuable property risk assessment data and convenient delivery methods now.